anneyoung27/database_design/README.md

 - SQL Server Management Studio

 # Project Structures

-# The hands on project on Database Design with SQL Server Management Studio (SSMS) is divided into following tasks:
 Task 1: Able to identify the entities in project description

 Task 2: Able to identify attributes and their data types from a description